ChimpGamer/NetworkManager/README.md

 Spigot: https://www.spigotmc.org/resources/networkmanager.28456/
 Support Discord: https://discord.gg/HvaY4QY<br>
 Trello: https://trello.com/b/QIyqVRRJ/networkmanager-roadmap<br>

-Contact Konrad (Konrad#9159) to get verified.
-(Please provide your PayPal Transaction ID of your payment or send a PM on Spigot)
+If you join the discord you have to verify yourself with your PayPal transaction ID.